sherilan/juletre/README.md

 ## Overview

-The system consists of an Arduino-based server that drives the LEDs, and a Python client for sending them.
+The system consists of an Arduino-based server that drives the LEDs, and a Python client for sending commands over wifi.
 I used an ESP32 board for the server, individually addressable WS2812 LEDs with the Neopixel arduino library, and a laptop to run the client.

 ### Server